animehunter123/backups_checker/README.md

 # To Do

-* **<font color="red">Design Principle Problem</font>**: Still a "best effort" to assume backup files match the hostname/ip... we dont have a standardized filenaming format for acronis or tar backups so you might get a false positive like this:
+* **<font color="red">Design Principle Problem</font>**: Still a "best effort" to assume backup files match the hostname/ip... we dont have a standardized filenaming format for acronis or tar backups so you might get a false positive like this

-* settings button to edit the json config file from the front end (lets use npm install @mui/x-data-grid for the data grid)
+* settings button to edit the json config file from the front end (for example use npm install @mui/x-data-grid for the data grid)

-* root dependency is required for nmap, might need a better way, but for now:
+* root is required for nmap, might need a better way, but for now:
 ```
 To Launch App as root:
 sudo bash -c 'source /root/venv/bin/activate ; cd /home/p*/dev/backup_checker ; ./start-services-on-host.sh'